 Bio: Singaporean, 39-years-old, Freelance

 Faith started her running journey in 2012.
-10km is the distance that she started with, and the Sundown 2012 Run was her first race.
-From the following year, she has been training for longer distances and tried various trail races and ultra-races to gain more experience.
+She started with the 10km distance, and the Sundown 2012 Run was her first race.
+The following year, she began training for longer distances and tried various trail races and ultra-races to gain more experience.

 RS: What inspired you to be a runner?

 Faith: Food!
 I love to eat!
 Before my running journey, I took slimming pills daily.
-Till one day, I decided to start off a healthy lifestyle and found running as my passion.
+Until one day, I decided to adopt a healthy lifestyle and found running as my passion.

 RS: How do you push yourself to run faster in a race?

-Faith: It is my mind to push myself to run faster in a race!
-You must teach yourself in training that you can go faster.
-Tell your mind that increasing effort won’t kill you.
+Faith: It is all in the mind!
+You must teach yourself during training that you can go faster.
+Tell your mind that increasing your effort won’t kill you.
 And when it comes to a race, you will nail it!

 RS: Can you share your marathon training and how you train for a marathon?

-Faith: Marathon training can vary depending on your current fitness level, schedule, past injuries, medical conditions, etc. For me, I have familiarized myself with 5Ks, 10Ks, and half-marathons as a way to physically and mentally prepare for longer distances.
+Faith: Marathon training can vary depending on your current fitness level, schedule, past injuries, medical conditions, etc. For me, I familiarised myself with 5Ks, 10Ks, and half-marathons as a way to physically and mentally prepare for longer distances.

 Everyone is different.
 If you have a strong base, 16 weeks is more than enough.
-For me, I will typically run three to four times a week, increasing my mileage as I get nearer to race day.
-On the other days, I do cross-training, and most importantly, rest my legs, allowing them to fully recover.
+For me, I typically run three to four times a week, increasing my mileage as I get nearer to race day.
+On the other days, I do cross-training and, most importantly, rest my legs, allowing them to fully recover.

 RS: What encouraged you to keep running as a woman athlete?